zaiisao/Documentation/en/Interactive Broadcast/start_live_unity.md

 ### 8. Set the remote video

-In a video broadcasting you should also be able to see all the broadcasters, regardless of your role.
+In the live interactive video streaming you should also be able to see all the hosts, regardless of your role.
 This is achieved by calling `SetForUser` in **VideoSurface.cs** after joining a channel.

-Shortly after a remote broadcaster joins the channel, the SDK gets the broadcaster's user ID in the `OnUserJoinedHandler` callback, and you can get the user’s uid.
+Shortly after a remote host joins the channel, the SDK gets the host's user ID in the `OnUserJoinedHandler` callback, and you can get the host’s `uid`.

 - In the **VideoSurface.cs** file, call the `SetForUser` method in the callback, and pass in the `uid` to set the video of the remote user.